emiago/gophone/README.md

 ```

 Most of code is on libraries mentioned with exception for some some audio processing and media setup.
-It is mainly developed for automated testing purpose.
+It is mainly developed for automated testing purpose and minimal logging for understanding call state.

 Any feature/bug or supporthing this is open for discussing.